postmanlabs/postman-docs/src/pages/docs/security/token-scanner.md

 ## Supported tokens

-Token Scanner a variety of tokens by default.
-You can also add your team's proprietary and third-party app tokens that are not supported yet using [custom alerts](#custom-alerts).
+The Token Scanner will scan a variety of tokens by default.
+You can also add your team's proprietary third-party app tokens that are not supported yet using [custom alerts](#custom-alerts).

 ### Default alerts

-By default, the tokens issued by the following service providers.
+By default, tokens issued by the following service providers are scanned:

 * Basic Auth
 * Bearer Token